-The mission of this Institution's human research protection program plan is to protect the rights, safety, welfare and wellbeing of subjects involved in human research overseen by this Institution.
-Concern for the interests of the subject should prevail over the interests of science and society.
+The mission of this Institution's human research protection program plan is to protect the rights and welfare of subjects involved in human research that is overseen by this Institution.
 All human subject research is subject to the human research protection program plans policies and procedures.